ParrotSec/documentation/docs/faq.md

 ## Where can bugs be submitted?

-If the bug involves a specific piece of software maintained by Parrot, then search the project on our <html><a href="https://nest.parrotsec.org/" target="_blank" class="btn btn-primary">Dev Portal</a></html> and open an issue.
+If the bug involves a specific piece of software maintained by Parrot, then search the project on our [Dev Portal](https://nest.parrotsec.org/) and open an issue.

 If the bug involves a software package that is not listed, then you should contact the maintainer of that particular software.